 The Isle of Harris is located in the far north west of Scotland on the edge of western Europe.
 It is part of long chain of small islands called the Outer Hebrides.

-The three main companies producing Harris Tweed are Harris Tweed Hebrides, Harris Tweed Textiles and Harris Tweed Scotland.
+The three main companies producing HARRIS TWEED are Harris Tweed Hebrides, The Carloway Mill and Harris Tweed Scotland.

 Thousands!
 The possibilities are almost endless but there are over 4000 commonly used patterns and colour combinations in the pattern books.